CSublow/milestone-project-2/README.md

 ### Code Validation
 The W3C code validators for [HTML](https://validator.w3.org/) and [CSS](https://jigsaw.w3.org/css-validator/) were used to check markup validity.
 These tools helped locate some markup issues, including h3 tags incorrectly closed with /h4, along with identifying obsolete code, such as <script type="javascript">.
 This helped resolve any errors in the markup and no errors present themselves on any of the html or css files.
 <a name="userstories"></a>

+In addition, the [WAVE](http://wave.webaim.org/about) accessibility tool by WebAIM was used in order to check the app for accesibility issues...

 ### User Stories Testing
 Each of the user stories identified in the UX section was simulated.
 The results of these tests are as follows: